jserv/min-dl/README.md

       4. Impliment As A Fully Functional Dynamic Loader

-revamped loader is in loader_
+re-written loader is in loader (https://github.com/mgood7123/min-dl-dynamic-loader/blob/master/loader/)

 original min-dl is in min-dl